Asymptotic formation and orbital stability of phase-locked states in Kuramoto--Lohe type synchronization models on Lie groups: Proof of Theorems and

 Theorem \ref{orbitalstabilitymainthm} is proven by two reductions.
 First, we will simplify Theorem \ref{orbitalstabilitymainthm} into the more dynamically tractable statement of Theorem \ref{reduction}.
-Then, to prove Theorem \ref{reduction}, instead of working with the system \eqref{genLohe} on the Lie group $G$, we will work with the system \eqref{logarithms} on the Lie algebra $\mathfrak{g}$ of the logarithms of the ratios of the particles.
-Proving Theorem \ref{reduction} on the Lie group $G$ reduces to proving the corresponding Theorem \ref{Ymainthm} on the Lie algebra $\mathfrak{g}$.
+Then, to prove Theorem \ref{reduction}, instead of working with the system \eqref{genLohe} on the Lie group $G$, we will work with a system, namely \eqref{logarithms} below, on the Lie algebra $\mathfrak{g}$ of the logarithms of the ratios of the particles.
+Proving Theorem \ref{reduction} on the Lie group $G$ will reduce to proving the corresponding Theorem \ref{Ymainthm} on the Lie algebra $\mathfrak{g}$.
 We will then prove Theorem \ref{Ymainthm} by introducing two Lyapunov functionals and establishing Gronwall inequalities for them.